Soil / Ground / Sol

 Synthetic Claims

-The synthetic interpretive layer (wiki/claims.md) articulates three candidate claims for which this page is a Wiki home — the Fava-cluster on transcendental geology / soil-ground-sol / barbarian-principle.
+The synthetic interpretive layer (wiki/claims.md) articulates four claims for which this page is a Wiki home — four at candidate — the Fava-cluster on transcendental geology / soil-ground-sol / barbarian-principle plus Lawlor's philological re-ranking of the Earth-fragment over the Origin-of-Geometry.
 Candidate claims are cited with provisional framing per CLAUDE.md §Claims Register Format.

 - candidate claim, see claims#a-priori-as-sol-thesis — Late MP's "a priori" is identical to Husserlian allgemeinen Sinnesboden — the a priori is sol, ground / soil — replacing Kantian categories and Hegelian Idea.
 Not metaphor: literal philosophical-ontological substitution.
 This page is named wiki home.
 Held at candidate because the literal-substitution reading depends on a single MP passage and Fava's chapter is single-source within M-C 2026.